-Check the seller’s feedback rating and reviews.
+Check the seller’s feedback rating and whether they have negative or positive reviews.
 If they have a lot of negative ratings, or if any of their reviews mention suspicious behavior, steer clear!

 What are the best times to shop on Offerup to avoid fake sellers?

-What should I do if the seller has poor reviews?
+What should I do if the seller has negative feedback?

 If you see that a seller has bad reviews, it is probably better not to use this person as your potential buyer/seller.
 This does not mean that all Sellers with negative reviews are trying to scam you, but most of these individuals have had plenty of experience scaring off buyers before, so proceed with caution!